arfshl/filterlist/README.md

 - Blocks Tor2Web
 - Blocks IDN Homographs Domain
 - Unblock necessary services for my devices
-- Partially block local phishing in my regiomn
+- Partially block local phishing in my region
 - Hide websites element i dont like to see or annoying for me (Adblock)